The ''VideoGame/DeusEx'' series is chock full of this.

 * Similar to the ''SystemShock'' example mentioned on the main page, getting a basketball through (or very close to through- off the backboard and rim works as well) a hoop in Hell's Kitchen will spawn the message, "Someone sign him up for the Knicks!"

 ** If you do this the first time you're in Hell's Kitchen and then do it ''again'' when you return, you'll get a different message - "You should be playing football - Go Cowboys!"
 (Ion Storm was based in Texas.)
+On your third visit to Hell's Kitchen there is yet another new message for doing this.

 [[folder:''Deus Ex: Invisible War'']]